What to Do Before Your Divorce

 law restraining orders that prohibit certain financial transactions at

 It's highly advised that you consult with a Los Angeles divorce lawyer

-before making any changes to your financial status, property, or business
+before making any changes to your financial status,

-be forbidden in court and could hurt your case.
+may take may be forbidden in court and could hurt your case.